-OCAD University is introducing the AI Exploration Lab, a monthly workshop for OCAD U faculty, technicians, teaching assistants and academic support staff to explore artificial intelligence tools alongside colleagues in art, design and pedagogy.
+OCAD University has launched the AI Exploration Lab, a monthly workshop for OCAD U faculty, technicians, teaching assistants and academic support staff to explore artificial intelligence tools alongside colleagues in art, design and pedagogy.

-The series is facilitated by OCAD U’s Centre for Learning & Teaching in collaboration with IT Services to provide an experimental environment where participants of all experience levels can learn from one another, share techniques and explore new directions for engaging with existing and emerging AI tools.
+Facilitated by OCAD U’s Centre for Learning & Teaching (CLT) in collaboration with IT Services, the sessions provide an environment where participants of all experience levels can learn from one another, share techniques and explore new directions for engaging with existing and emerging AI tools.

-The goal of the new learning space is to co-create critical AI literacy by identifying best practices and promising use cases, as well as exploring the ethical considerations specific to OCAD U’s art and design educational environment.
+The goal is to co-create critical AI literacy by identifying best practices and promising use cases, as well as exploring the ethical considerations specific to OCAD U’s art and design educational environment.
+As AI continues to evolve too rapidly for a single person to process, the new labs will encourage a distributed approach to knowledge sharing.

-Upcoming AI Exploration Lab sessions for faculty and staff
+Upcoming AI Exploration Lab session for faculty and staff

 April 27: Cogniti